Pinot Patrol Wine Tours.

 Full day Winery Tour at $119.00 + tasting fees each or $169.00 each with tasting fees included.

 The Winery tours include door-to-door transportation and interpretive expert guide services.
-Most wineries have $25 charges for tastings.
-Some are $40.00 per person extra depending on your choices of where to taste.
+Most wineries have $25-$50 charges for tastings.
 Is it worth it?
 Yes!
 These are incredible wines.
 Most wineries will waive your tasting fees if there are wine purchases.
-We can always keep the fees to $75 total or under for the day and we will still get to amazing wineries with beautiful views.
+We can always keep the fees to $90 total or under for the day and we will still get to amazing wineries with beautiful views.
 For $169.00 per person, we will pick the wineries and pay your tasting fees.
 Please call to discuss.
 Group discounts available for 30+ guests.

 Because of my 30 years of organizing local Winery Tours, I can schedule your tour to meet the following criteria: